wahanegi/vibereport/README.md

 To address the `OpenSSL::Cipher::CipherError` error in Rails application, you can follow these steps:

-    - Remove the `config/credentials.yml` file from the project directory.
+- Remove `config/credentials.yml` or `config/credentials.yml.enc` if present from the project directory.

 - Open a terminal and navigate to the project directory.

 - Run the following command to open the Rails credentials file for editing:

-        `rails credentials:edit`
+    `EDITOR="code --wait" bin/rails credentials:edit` - just replace “code” with whatever editor you use.

 - Save the file and exit the editor.

 Test the application to make sure the error no longer occurs.